 It's not just Middle Eastern audiences who are paying attention either—the trio just wrapped up their first North American tour, including shows at this year's SXSW ("It was crazy, like a jungle!" says Tair enthusiastically).
 In Austin, they were also interviewed by none other than former American Idol judge, producer, and musician Randy Jackson.

 During interviews they've clearly accepted their roles as cultural ambassadors, often accidentally speaking in unison, while their live shows capture their powerful harmonies and subversive lyrics.
-Tomer Yosef of well-known Israeli group Balkan Beat Box (no strangers to colliding genres themselves), has been accepted into the Haim family like a brother and has been handling their production work.
-The full album which has been out in Israel since 2015 will be available in North America this summer, while their Habib Galbi EP has just seen the light of day across the continents.
+Tomer Yosef of well-known Israeli group Balkan Beat Box (no strangers to colliding genres themselves), has been accepted into the Haim family as a true brother and has been handling their production work.
+The full album which has been out in Israel since 2015 will be coming to North America this summer, while their Habib Galbi EP has just seen the light of day across the continents.

 "People are curious about our identity and the small desert town in southern Israel where we are from," says Tagel.
 "Yemeni music is something very special."